Kunnal23/Kunnals-Blog/README.md

-# Blog App- Fullstack MERN Blog Platform
+# Kunnal's Blog - Fullstack MERN Blog Platform

 This is a full-stack Blog Web Application built with the MERN stack (MongoDB, Express.js, React, Node.js).
 It offers both user and admin functionality, making it suitable for personal blogging or managing a multi-author content platform.